Why Mix it... When We Can Deliver it!

 Aggregate – Concrete is a mixture of water, Portland cement, and aggregates (sand and / or stone).
 Sand is considered a fine aggregate, while any stones are coarse aggregates.

-Bull Float – a tool comprising a large, flat, rectangular piece of wood, aluminum, or magnesium usually 8 inches wide and 48 inches long and a handle 4 to 16 feet in length used to smooth unformed surfaces or freshly placed concrete.
+Bull Float – a tool comprising a large, flat, rectangular piece of wood, aluminum, or magnesium.
+Usually 8 inches wide and 48 inches long, and a handle 4 to 16 feet in length, used to smooth unformed surfaces or freshly placed concrete.

 Cubic Yard – Unit of measure for ready mix concrete.
 Concrete is ordered, sold, and batched by volume.